God is Our Refuge

 Pray With Me

-God of mercy, I thank You for restraining grace.
-I have never brought physical death to anyone.
-Yet I need to wonder whether, in another sense, I have sometimes killed without intent or even knowledge.
-I might have killed someone's hope.
-I might have quenched someone's newborn interest in Your kingdom.
-I might have undermined someone's simple trust.
+God of mercy, I thank you for your gracious restraint.
 You know, dear Lord, when I have walked with a destructive mood and careless steps on the life of another.
 Forgive this sin.
 I confess my wrongdoing.
 I want to conquer the things I know I am doing and should not do.
-I want to start doing the things I know I am not doing and should.
+I want to start doing the things I know I’m not doing that I should.
 I have spoken the careless word.
 I have committed the thoughtless deed.

-Thank You, Lord, that as there were cities of refuge in the days of long ago, so today there is a place of refuge for all who come with earnest faith.
-Thank You for the sanctuary provided at the foot of the Savi0r's Cross.
+Thank you, Lord, that there is a place of refuge for all who come with earnest faith.
+Thank you for the sanctuary provided at the foot of the Savior's Cross.
 His death cancels all sin for all time for all believing hearts.
 Undo in Your mercy all the evil which I have caused, known or not.
 Then let mercy received become mercy given.
-Let me go on, shielded by Your merciful pardon, to lead others who are wounded and weary, hunted and haunted into the sanctuary of Your holy and bountiful love.
+Let me go on, shielded by Your merciful pardon, to provide for others a sanctuary of your love.

 In the name of Him who offers to all humankind the sanctuary of His redeeming love.
 Amen.